 This also means that they ensure connectivity and backward compatibility for emergent technologies.
 Think of it this way: any future data stream can be developed independently of considerations for present-day interfaces.
 Once it’s been fully developed, all you’ll need is an API that can facilitate communication between the existing network and the new data stream.

 There are multiple different API protocols (SOAP, REST, and RPC), and different types of APIs built for different kinds of communication (private, public, internal, and composite).
 The protocols offer different tradeoffs in terms of development; RESTful API development offers greater flexibility to developers and is generally preferred when developing public APIs that are meant to cater to a wide variety of simple queries.
 SOAP, meanwhile, is useful for internal or enterprise-level communication, where security and standardization are both priorities.
 RPC is limited in its scope and in terms of the security considerations that it can handle, but it’s useful when the speed of data transactions is a priority and security isn’t, for example, when the employees of a company are querying the company’s own internal database.

 To recap, an API is a piece of software that acts as an intermediary between two different programs or applications.
 It allows for secure, poignant communication between the two programs by lending structure to incoming and outgoing messages.
 This makes APIs very useful and lucrative tools for organizations that benefit from or rely upon exchanging information and/or network resources.
 To learn more about what is an API, contact us at Cloud Computing Technologies.

-Further blogs within this What is an API category.
+Further blogs within this The Pros and Cons of a Managed Service API category.